C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/README.md

 Data Model refers to a specific implementation of a data schema into a database.
 A data model includes additional consideration with regard to app design, hardware use, and additional features.

-CRIPT's data model is an explict embodiment of the data schema for a document based database, specifically [Mongodb](https://www.mongodb.com/).
+CRIPT's data model is an explicit embodiment of the data schema for a document based database, specifically [Mongodb](https://www.mongodb.com/).
 The current data model is structured as a directed acyclic graph (DAG).

 ![Data_Schema](../img/directed_data_model.svg)